Class of 2024 - Incoming DGS Freshman Class

 Frequently Asked Questions

-It is essential to have students and a parent/guardian attend the scheduled course selection appointment on February 2nd found in the registration packet.
+It is essential to have students and a parent/guardian attend the scheduled course selection appointment on Saturday.
 You will meet with a South High Counselor to go over recommendations made by 8th grade teachers, select electives and to briefly discuss any transition issues.
 The appointment with the counselor is only 7-8 minutes, but feel free to contact the counselor after registration to discuss issues further.
 Students will also take their ID picture and have a chance to purchase DGS spirit wear.